 The Self-Audit Process:

 - The Read-Aloud Test: Read every word of your resume aloud.
-You'll catch awkward phrasing and errors your eyes skip.
+You will catch awkward phrasing and errors your eyes skip.

 - The "So What?"
 Test: For every bullet point, ask "So what?"
-If the answer isn't clear or impressive, rewrite it.
+If the answer is not clear or impressive, rewrite it.

-- The ATS Simulation: Use a simple text editor or our builder's analysis feature to check for parsing errors.
+- The ATS Simulation: Use a simple text editor to check for parsing errors.

 FAQ: Common Resume Mistakes and Fixes